 WADA Data Description

-\\/rita 0 Sets WEEK as target of alarm function
+0 Sets WEEK as target of alarm function

-write 1 Sets DAY as target of alarm function
+Write 1 Sets DAY as target of alarm function Sets DAY as target of alarm function

 3) AF bit (Alarm Flag)

 When this flag bit value is already set to "0", occurrence of an alarm interrupt event changes it to "1".
 When this flag bit value is "1", its value is retained until a "0" is written to it.